MOVES-Deutsche Bank hires Nick Richitt to healthcare investment banking team

-FRANKFURT, June 8 Deutsche Bank said on Thursday it had hired Nick Richitt as managing director in healthcare investment banking, focusing on healthcare IT and outsourcing.
+FRANKFURT, June 8 (Reuters) - Deutsche Bank said on Thursday it had hired Nick Richitt as managing director in healthcare investment banking, focusing on healthcare IT and outsourcing.

 Richitt will join Deutsche Bank in September from Suntrust Robinson Humphrey, where he has been a managing director in technology and services investment banking.